alex0tamiette/steam64ID-Discord-Bot/README.md

 • This bot was created for admins/moderators, if you use it right there's only 2 scenarios for the error function to be called
 The ID provided is wrong or the Username provided wasn't found.
 (Assuming Steam API is working of course)

+• My private keys and the prefix for the bot to listen to are in the file called config.json
+Here it is:
+{
+	"prefix": "!",
+	"token": "BOT_TOKEN",
+	"steamapi": "STEAM_API_TOKEN"
+}

 ---------------------------------------------------------------------------------------------------------